Hiring Independent Contractors: 5 Risks to Avoid

 4. Insurance Requirements

 Any independent contractor you engage will not be covered by your company’s workers’ compensation policy, which can make you liable for injuries they suffer on the job.
-In order to avoid this, work with contractors to build necessary insurance requirements into their contract before starting work.
+In order to avoid this, work with contractors to build necessary insurance requirements into their contracts before starting work.
 Unless specified by contract, independent contractors are also not protected by workplace safety, anti-discrimination laws, or unemployment compensation benefits.

 5. Co-Employment